donalmurtagh/migrate-2-grails3/README.md

     grails migrate ../../grails3/foo

-On Windows, use backslashes instead
+On Windows, it may be necessary to use backslashes instead

     grails migrate ..\..\grails3\foo